Can of Worms (TV program): Format

+The program features a panel of three public figures, answering questions issues that affect people every day involving political correctness, personal values and the unending capacity to make life complicated.
+The program is recorded live in front of a studio audience and broadcast on the following night.

 Most of the show revolves around the two "worms" of the evening.
 After three celebrity guests are introduced, the first "worm" is introduced and the guests may choose to respond "Yes" or "No".
 The guests are asked questions about their response to the worm.
 The focus is on the studio audience and talks to a few of the members of the audience about their experiences and beliefs in relation to the worm.
 Afterwards there is results of a Roy Morgan poll of the "worm".
 The following segment called "Moral Minefield" is similar but a shorter version.
 There are six categories (two per guest) each of which has a question (similar to a "worm", but not referred to as such).
 After picking one of the categories, the guest must answer truthfully, and see if it agrees with the studio audiences majority vote.
 The second "worm" is run similar to the first.

-The show encourages widespread discussion via social media.
-Viewers can post views by Tweeting using @CanofwormsTV or a specified hashtag, or posting onto the Can of Worms Facebook page.
-During the discussion of the "worms", Tweets and Facebook posts are included at the bottom of the screen.
+The show encouraged widespread discussion via social media.
+Viewers could post views by Tweeting using @CanofwormsTV or a specified hashtag, or posting onto the Can of Worms Facebook page.
+During the discussion of the "worms," Tweets and Facebook posts were included at the bottom of the screen.